HoTT/book/README.md

    the book in US Trade format, without cover, used for the bound copy available at http://lulu.com/
 * `make exercise_solutions.pdf` -- compile (some) solutions to exercises
+* `make errata.pdf` -- Errata for the HoTT Book, first edition

 If you do not have `make` (for example, because you are on MacOS and you did not install the XCode command-line utilities), you can still fake it as follows.